What qualifications do admitted applicants usually have?

 Yes.
 When a session becomes full, applicants may be placed on the waiting list.
 Our middle school sessions are first-come, first-served; if a spot becomes available, the next student in line will be contacted.
 The high school, college, and adult waiting lists are ranked; if a spot becomes available, all waiting list applications for that session are reviewed again and the strongest applicant is selected to fill that spot.

 What are my chances of being admitted from the waiting list?

 Spaces do become available every year, and we encourage applicants to remain on the waiting list.

 Financial aid funding is reserved for students in families that are considered financially disadvantaged.
 Financial aid may be available for qualified high school, college, and adult applicants.
 Middle school students are not eligible for financial aid.
 See the financial aid page for more detailed information.

 Our financial aid decisions are based on financial need.
-We can only consider financial aid applications that are postmarked by March 14, 2014.
+We can only consider financial aid applications that are postmarked by the deadline indicated on the financial aid page.
 Financial aid decisions are made separately from admission decisions.
 We encourage applicants to research possible local sources of funding and to talk about funding options with guidance counselors.

 I am financially independent.
 Do I need to submit tax documents from my parents as part of my financial aid application?